cerner/fhir.cerner.com/content/millennium/r4/base/individuals/patient.md

 _Notes_

-* A `422 (Unprocessable Entity)` status code is returned when more than 1000 patients qualify for the search criteria.
+* A `422 Unprocessable Content` status code is returned when more than 1,000 patients qualify for the search criteria.
 * The `name`, `family`, and `given` parameters support the [`:exact`] modifier and search for current names only, based on the name's `period`.
-* Oracle Cerner does not recommend combining the `family` or `given` parameters with the `name` parameter when searching for a patient.
+* We do not recommend combining the `family` or `given` parameters with the `name` parameter when searching for a patient.
 Whenever possible, use the `:exact` modifier.
 * The `identifier`, `name`, `family`, `given`, `phone`, `email`, `address-postalcode`, or `gender` parameters may be provided exactly once and may have only a single value.
-* The `birthdate` parameter:
+* The `birthdate` parameter
   * May be provided once using one of the following prefixes to imply a date range: `ge`, `le`, `gt`, `lt`, or `eq`.
   * May be provided twice to indicate a date range and must contain one prefix each of `le` and `ge`.
 Example: `birthdate=ge2001-03-13&birthdate=le2001-05-01`
   * Must not be provided with a time component.
-* The `identifier` parameter:
+* The `identifier` parameter
     * Requires a code, but the system is optional.
 If the system is not provided, the search is performed across all systems supported by the Patient resource.
     * Searches against the specific system, if it is provided.
     * Accepts a Social Security Number (SSN), but the value is not returned in a matching response.
-* The `_revinclude` parameter:
+* The `_revinclude` parameter
-  * May be provided once with the `Provenance:target` value.
+  * May be provided once with the value of `Provenance:target`.
 Example: `_revinclude=Provenance:target`
-  * Requires the OAuth2 token to include the Provenance scope corresponding with the current Patient scope, such as `user/Provenance.read`, `patient/Provenance.read`, or `system/Provenance.read`.
+  * Requires the OAuth2 token to include the Provenance scope corresponding to the current Patient scope, such as `user/Provenance.read`, `patient/Provenance.read`, or `system/Provenance.read`.

 ### Headers